ARZZEZZAN/s21_decimal/README.md

 - Provide a Makefile for building the library and tests (with targets all, clean, test, s21_decimal.a, gcov_report)
 - The gcov_report target should generate a gcov report in the form of an html page.
 Unit tests must be run with gcov flags to do this
 - When implementing decimal, stick to [the binary representation](#binary-representation) with the integer `bits` array as specified in the [example above](#example).
 Observe the position of the digits of a number in the `bits` array
+- It is forbidden to use the __int128 type
-- Trailing zeros can be as preserved as deleted
+- Trailing zeros can be as preserved as deleted (except for the `s21_truncate` function)
 - The defined type must support numbers from -79,228,162,514,264,337,593,543,950,335 to +79,228,162,514,264,337,593,543,950,335.